AvaPL/printer-maintainer-anacron/README.md

 ## Job settings
 The job will be run by `anacron`.
 The configuration can be found in `/etc/anacrontab`.
 Check if values here are optimal for a cron.weekly job.

+**Important note:** `anacron` is run by a hourly cron job.
+It means that in the worst case the job will run after 1 hour + delays configured in `/etc/anacrontab`.

 ## Appendix: Installing a printer
 Enable cups:
 ```